-- 1. The location of emergency stop valves are as follows - - Water Inside the Disabled toilet - Electricity Detachment Office - In the event of an emergency such as an accident, manage a safe shutdown of the work activities and secure the work area from unauthorised access, moving all to a safe area and contacting emergency services. - 3.
+- In the event of an emergency such as an accident, manage a safe shutdown of the work activities and secure the work area from unauthorised access, moving all to a safe area and contacting emergency services. - 3.
 In the event of a small fire, sound the alarm using the fixed control point, contact emergency services and extinguish the fire in line with your training, utilising the correct extinguisher.
-If you are unable to tackle the fire, or it does not extinguish, close the door to the location and evacuate with other building users to a place of safety at the carpark area outside the main gate entrance.
+If you are unable to tackle the fire, or it does not extinguish, close the door to the location and evacuate with other building users to a place of safety outside the main gate entrance.